chenhao-ye/cs537-sp21-discussion/week13/README.md

 int pthread_cond_destroy(pthread_cond_t *cond);
 ```

-To create a condition variable, you need declare a `pthread_cond_t` variable and initialize it. pthread supports more complicated setting for pthread, which can be set by `pthread_condattr_t`.
-For this project, you don't need these settings, so just use default one.
+To create a condition variable, you need to declare a `pthread_cond_t` variable and initialize it. pthread supports more complicated settings, which can be set by `pthread_condattr_t`.
+For this project, you don't need these settings, so just use the default one.

 ```C
 pthread_cond_t cond_var;